UniMath/agda-unimath/src/foundation/path-algebra.lagda.md

 ### Idea:

 Identity types of identity types are types of the form `p ＝ q`, where `p q : x ＝ y` and `x y : A`.
-Terms of such a type are often called "2-paths" such, and so a twice iterated identity type is often called "a type of 2-paths" and  (in reference to the homotopical interpretation of identity types).
+Terms of such a type are often called "2-paths" and a twice iterated identity type is often called "a type of 2-paths" and  (in reference to the homotopical interpretation of identity types).

 Since 2-paths are just equalities, they have the usual operations and coherences on paths/equalities.
 In the context of 2-paths, this famliar concatination operation is called vertical concatination (`vertical-concat-Id²` in the library).

-But 2-paths also have novel operations and coherences derived from the operations and coherences of the underlying 1-paths.
+But 2-paths also have novel operations and coherences derived from the operations and coherences of the boundary 1-paths (these are `p` and `q` in the example above).
 Since concatination of 1-paths is a functor, it has an induced action on paths.
 We call this operation horizontal concatination (`horizontal-concat-Id²` in the library).
-It comes with the standard coherences of an action on paths function.
+It comes with the standard coherences of an action on paths function, as well as coherences induced by those on boundary 1-paths.

 --------------------------------------------------------------------------------